vmbdev/videolooper/README.md

 ## License

-fetch-reddit-media is licensed under the MIT License - see the [LICENSE](https://github.com/vmbdev/videolooper/blob/main/LICENSE) file for more details.
+Video Looper is licensed under the MIT License - see the [LICENSE](https://github.com/vmbdev/videolooper/blob/main/LICENSE) file for more details.